 M/s XYZ Company sold the below goods on 01st April 2020.

-- At the time of recording the credit sale transaction in the sales journal, each such transaction is analyzed in the debit and credit aspect.
+- When recording the credit sale transaction in the sales journal, each such transaction is analyzed in the debit and credit aspects.

-- All credit sale transaction entered supported with invoices.
+- All credit sale transactions entered are supported with invoices.

 - There is no such requirement to mention a long explanation for every transaction.

-- It allows an entity to save time and avoid repetition in the journalizing.
+- It allows an entity to save time and avoid repetition in the journaling.

 - All credit sales entries are grouped in one journal.

-- An entity should pass correct entries in the sales journal for accuracy of trial balance; if entity passes any wrong credit sales entry in it then this will be mismatched between sales account and account receivable account.
+- An entity should pass correct entries in the sales journal for accuracy of trial balance; if the entity passes any wrong credit sales entry in it, this will be mismatched between the sales account and account receivable account.

-- It increases the burden of accounting works on entity because an entity can also identify the credit sale transaction from Account receivable account.
+- It increases the burden of accounting work on an entity because an entity can also identify the credit sale transaction from the Account receivable account.

-- Trial Balance, Accounts receivable account, inventory account will not be tallied if there would be a difference or mismatch in the Sales Journal.
+- Trial Balance, Accounts receivable account, and inventory account will not be tallied if there is a difference or mismatch in this journal.

-- An entity needs to pass the entries in this journal very careful.
+- An entity needs to pass the entries in this journal very carefully.

-- It increases the manpower cost of the entity.
+- It increases the workforce cost of the entity.

-- Closing Balance of Account Receivable Account and Credit Sale Account should be matched in Sales Journal otherwise there will not be beneficial.
+- Closing Balance of Account Receivable Account and Credit Sale Account should be matched in this journal; otherwise, there will not be beneficial.

-- The entity should have a separate human resource for doing credit sales entries in a sales journal.
+- The entity should have a separate human resource for doing credit sales entries in this journal.

-- Trial Balance can’t be matched if the Sales Journal will be mismatched.
+- Trial Balance can’t be matched if the Sales Journal is mismatched.

-- The entity can pass the sales credit transactions through Journal also.
+- The entity can pass the sales credit transactions through journals also.

 - It increases the accounting burden on the entity.

-- The entity should pass the sales credit entries correctly so that further time can be saved on errors.
+- The entity should pass the sales credit entries correctly to save further time on errors.

-- It is used for the purpose of maintenance and tracking the account receivable account and inventory account.
+- It is used for maintenance and tracking of the account receivable account and inventory accounts.

 - The entity should check and reconcile the balances of the Sales Journal on a periodical basis.

-An entity should maintain Sales Journal in the prescribed format by generally accepted accounting principles for an accounting of credit sale transactions so that Debtors records and credit sales records can be managed.
+An entity should maintain Sales Journal in the prescribed format by generally accepted accounting principles for an accounting of credit sale transactions so that Debtors’DebtorsA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. records and credit sales records can be managed.

-Its usage is overall beneficial for an entity because it helps for credit sales amount losses, if the company does not maintain sales journal and forgot to pass any credit sale entry then it will be a loss for an entity so entity should maintain the sales journal.
+Its usage is overall beneficial for an entity because it helps for credit sales amount losses; if the company does not maintain a sales journal and forgets to pass any credit sale entry, it will be a loss.

-This has been a guide to what is Sales Journal and its definition.
-Here we discuss the format of the credit sales journal entry with the help example, advantages, disadvantages, and limitations.
+This article has guided what Sales Journal is and its definition.
+Here we discuss the credit sales journal entry format with the help of examples, advantages, disadvantages, and limitations.
 You can learn more about accounting from the following articles –